 The Paris-Nancy Colloquium in Logic and the Philosophy of Mathematics or PANALM is a forum for general expository talks accessible and relevant for all researchers in logic and the philosophy of mathematics.
 Speakers are invited to describe a whole research line or program that they have been pursuing and present the main results they have obtained in a synoptic and didactic way.
 PANALM is run jointly by the Institut d’Histoire et de Philosophie des Sciences et des Techniques (IHPST) and the Institut Jean Nicod (IJN) in Paris and the Archives Henri Poincaré (AHP) in Nancy.
 Each of these institutions will welcome one session of PANALM per semester.
 PANALM is open to anyone interested, from students to researchers in neighboring disciplines.

-Location: Salle de réunion de l’Institut Jean Nicod, Rez-de-chaussé, Pavillon Jardin, 29 rue d’Ulm, 75005 Paris
+Location: Salle de réunion de l’Institut Jean Nicod, Rez-de-chaussé, Pavillon Jardin, 29 rue d’Ulm, 75005 Paris (link google maps)

 Location: Salle de Conférence de l’IHPST, Université Paris 1 Panthéon-Sorbonne, Maison de la Philosophie-Marin Mersenne, 2nd floor, 13 rue du Four, 75006 Paris (link google maps)